cpuncekar/holding-phone/README.md

 # Person Holding a Phone
-Person Holding a Phone AI
+## Person Holding a Phone AI - Images Created in Midjourney

 ##Holding Phone